-Whether you are visiting Costa Rica to surf, sunbathe, hike, do a yoga retreat, learn about coffee, or explore the rainforest and simply connect with nature while traveling, this country has anything you could want.
+Whether you are visiting Costa Rica on a budget to surf, sunbathe, hike, do a yoga retreat, learn about coffee, or explore the rainforest and simply connect with nature while traveling, this country has anything you could want.

 This article will highlight the 11 best things to do in Costa Rica.
-The list could go on for days, but we'll focus on the best Costa Rica tourist attractions.
+The list could be longer, but we'll focus on the best Costa Rica tourist attractions.

 We'll also include where to go in Costa Rica, what to expect, how to get around and when to visit the country.